superduper-io/superduper/README.md

 # Contributing :seedling:

-#### There are many ways to contribute, and they are not limited to writing code.
+There are many ways to contribute, and they are not limited to writing code.
 We welcome all contributions such as:
 - Bug reports
 - Documentation improvements
 - Enhancement suggestions
 - Feature requests
 - Expanding the tutorials and use case examples

+Please see our [Contributing Guide](CONTRIBUTING.md) for details.

+# License 📜

 SuperDuperDB is open-source and intended to be a community effort, and it won't be possible without your support and enthusiasm.
-Please see our [Contributing Guide](CONTRIBUTING.md) for details.
+It is distributed under the terms of the Apache License Version 2.0.
+Any contribution made to this project will be licensed under the Apache License Version 2.0.